William Wade (English politician): Career

 In March 1585 Wade was despatched to Paris to demand the surrender of the conspirator Thomas Morgan.
 Henry III was willing to consider the request, but the Catholic League and the Guises were violently opposed to it and even instructed the Duc d'Aumale to waylay Wade and rescue Morgan on their way to the coast.
 Wade, however, convinced that he could not secure Morgan, contented himself with obtaining a promise that Morgan should be detained in prison in France, but Aumale nevertheless attacked the envoy near Amiens and inflicted on him a severe beating as an answer to his demand for the extradition of a Roman Catholic from France.
 In August, Wade accompanied William Davison to the Low Countries to negotiate an alliance with the States-General of the Netherlands.

 A year later he took a prominent part in arranging the seizure of Mary Stuart's papers, which implicated her in the Babington Plot.
 He himself went down to Chartley in August 1586, and, while Mary was decoyed away on a hunting expedition, arrested her secretaries Nau and Curle, and having ransacked her cabinet, carried back a valuable collection of papers to London.
 For this important service he was paid thirty pounds.

 In 1587 Wade was again in France.
 During the remainder of the reign of Elizabeth I of England, he was much occupied in searching for Jesuits and in discovering plots against the life of the queen.

 James I, who knighted him in 1603. employed him in similar ways, and he was occupied that year in unravelling the Bye Plot and Main Plot.
 Wade was Lieutenant of the Tower of London at the time of the Gunpowder Plot and questioned Guy Fawkes.
 For some time Wade was a member of the Parliament of England, elected as MP for Aldborough (1584), Thetford (1589), Preston (1601) and West Looe (1604).

 Wade sent observations about the behaviour of the lion cubs in the Tower to the Earl of Salisbury.
+In September 1607, a breeding pair, Henry and Anne, had a cub, or "lion whelp".
 There was plague in London in September 1608 and Wade noted that life at the Tower was made inconvenient by tenements and housing built at the gate and barbican.
 As these houses were infected, he was reluctant to go in and out on the land side, and could only use the Thames.